Consent Manager setup

 • Default Language: Click the drop-down arrow and select a default language that is used for any page in a language that is not supported.

-For more information, see the User Guide chapter:
+For more information, see the user guide article:

-GDPR Setup
+GDPR setup

-(General Data Protection Regulation): Select this option to access the following fields.
+General Data Protection Regulation.
+Select this option to access the following fields.

 • Per category consent: Select this option to give users more control over which cookie categories they can choose to accept.
 The choices that website users can choose from when this option is selected are: